- A3 – 297 mm x 420 mm

 PROVIDING ARTWORK | FONTS

-When providing artwork for print, we have thousands of fonts, but our fonts may differ from yours, PDF files should be supplied with fonts embedded.
+When providing artwork for print, we have thousands of fonts, but our fonts may differ from yours, PDF files with bleed and trim marks, should be supplied with fonts embedded.

 - Any elements that bleed must extend at least 3mm outside the trim area.
 Business Card to have 2mm bleed.